chukwuebukaVictor/Covid-19/README.md

 `npm install`
 4. Run the application using:
 `npm start`
-5. For runnig the application tests excute below command:
+5. For running the application tests execute below command:
 `npm run test`
 ## Author